lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * (10) P uses CRED as authentication credential associated with the other peer in the ongoing EDHOC session.
 Then, the SPO moves to Step 12.

-* (11) The SPO has not found a valid authentication credential associated with the other peer that can be used in the ongoing EDHOC session.
+* (11) The SPO has not found a valid and (provisionally) trusted authentication credential associated with the other peer that can be used in the ongoing EDHOC session.
 Therefore, the EDHOC session with the other peer is aborted.

 * (12) The SPO processes any EAD item included in message_1 that has not already been processed.